IBM/aspera-cli/README.md

 ### Faspex 5: List packages

-The following parameters in option `value` are supported:
+The following parameters in option `query` are supported:

 - `q` : a filter on name (case insensitive, matches if value is contained in name)
 - `max` : maximum number of items to retrieve (stop pages when the maximum is passed)